BahneGork/notenote.link/_notes/No Graph/5e Reference/Spell Attack Rolls.md

----title: Spell Attack Rolls---
+---title: Spell Attack Rollstags: notesseason: summertoc: truecomments: true---
 # Spell Attack Rolls

 Some spells require the caster to make an attack roll to determine whether the spell effect hits the intended target.
 Your attack bonus with a spell attack equals your spellcasting ability modifier + your proficiency bonus.